-SA Health's approach to Credentialing and Defining Scope of Clinical Practice for Nursing Roles Policy is underpinned by the following principles:
+SA Health's approach to credentialing and defining scope of clinical practice for nursing roles is underpinned by the following principles:

-- > We support quality, safe, culturally respectful and best evidence-based, person-centred practice which is reinforced by contemporary clinical governance processes - > We support transparency and accountability - > We act in the public interest
+- > We provide quality, safe, culturally respectful, evidence-based, and person-centred best practice care. - > We ensure the qualifications, experience, competence, and professional suitability of staff to provide high quality health care within each particular health care facility or site. - > We maintain robust and contemporary clinical governance processes for credentialing and defining scope of practice. - > We support transparency and accountability. - > We act in the public interest.